Time for a quick quiz. Based on the following, how old do you think I am?

 - I need to sit my driving test.

 No, I’m not a teenager or a student.
-I’m forty six, and all the above happened to me in the first few months of moving to San Francisco.
+All the above happened to me in the first few months of moving to San Francisco.
 Here’s why:

 Don’t we all dream of having the California smile?
 Not really, but I was convinced by the dentist I should give braces a try to “Open up my teeth.”
 Or was it to, “Open up my mouth?”
 I have vivid memories of my mother asking the dentist back in Dublin, “Are you sure she doesn’t need braces?”
 And the dentist replying, “No she has lovely teeth” and indeed I have.
 Lovely, but oh so crooked.